-Cyber security is one of the fastest growing filed in the tech industries and cyber threats are evolving day by day and each and every second five new threats are discovering which cause more damage.
+Cyber security is one of the fastest growing field in the tech industries and cyber threats are evolving day by day and each and every second five new threats are discovering which cause more damage.

 Breaking into cybersecurity is no different than any other career path or profession.
 In fact, in some ways, we’d even argue that Cybersecurity as a career starting choice is a sensible move because as long as you can satisfy certain requirements, you’ll be good to go!the worldwide need for cybersecurity professionals is expected to reach 6 million jobs — but companies will likely be able to only find 4.5 million people able to do the work.

-Also comparitech Provide a good career guide for computer science and technology graduates to start your career towards cyber security
+Also, comparitech Provide a good career guide for computer science and technology graduates to start your career towards cyber security

 That means there is the potential of 1.5 million jobs — high-paying jobs at that — that can go to anyone with the qualifications.
 Burning Glass, a job posting site, reports that they had 50,000 postings for candidates with CISSP (Certified Information Systems Security Professional) certification.